 The fact that you’re asking this question shows that you’ve already taken steps to demonstrate your support!
 But here are some additional support tips:

-Many friends and family members often seek psychological services to:
+Many friends and family members often seek psychological services such as individual counselling to:

 - Discuss the transition,

 - Talk through how they feel about the process and

 - Learn ways to better support their loved one